Btibert3/nhl-shiny/README.md

 ## A quick screenshot

-Clearly this is not a polished, but just a quick highlight of the dashboard app.
+Clearly this is very unpolished, but just a quick highlight of the dashboard app.

 ![dashboard](screenshot.png)